Thursday, June 27

 Glenance is a trained researcher and self-identified artivist (a content creator who uses art as tools of healing and liberation for social, political, and systemic change).
 With over 10 years of research experience and 15 years in the non-profit sector, Glenance has been keenly focused on institutionalizing racial equity through a sociological lens.
 Her work at Free Spirit Media, a media education and production organization on the west side of Chicago helping youth and young adults of color access and transform the media industry, is tailored toward strengthening media education program models and access pipelines into the industry and using storytelling through data to better demonstrate the impact of Free Spirit Media’s work.

 Glenance has both a Bachelor’s and Master’s degree in Sociology from Loyola University Chicago and DePaul University, respectively.
+Glenance is the co-host of IL Informed, a podcast with former Illinois legislator Daniel Biss helping people better understand Illinois politics, the role of state government, and the ways in which people can effectively move the needle of change.
 She serves on the Board of Kuumba Lynx, an urban arts youth development organization that promotes Hip Hop as a tool to reimagine and demonstrate a more just world, and has most recently become a graduate of the Chicago United for Equity (CUE) Fellowship Program.